4 JMB terrorists sentenced to 7 years in Burdwan blast case

 NIA files chargesheet against 9 in Tarn Taran blast case

-The rented house was occupied by the members of JMB, for nefarious activity of bomb making.
+The rented house was occupied by the members of JMB, for nefarious activity of bomb-making.
 2 terrorists had succumbed to their injuries caused due to bomb blast while 1 was injured.

 The NIA probe revealed that the members of the JMB were part of a conspiracy to radicalise, recruit youth and provide them training in the use of arms and explosives.